 - Painter’s tarp, plastic or old towels to protect against over-spray

-The only decision you’ll need to make at this time is whether to use an oil based texture or an acrylic (water-based) texture.
-If you’re going to be using a latex paint (which is more common), then you’ll want to use a latex texture.
+Your only decision is whether to use an oil-based texture or an acrylic (water-based) texture.
+If you’re using latex paint (which is more common), you’ll want to use a latex texture.

-I like Homax spray texture (link to Amazon) because you can configure it with a bunch of different settings to get a heavy or light texture.
-It’s designed for spot fixes like drywall patching, but you can use it for a full wall as well.
+I like Homax spray texture because you can configure it with many settings to get a heavy or light texture.
+It’s designed for spot fixes like drywall patching, but you can use it for an entire wall.

-Before you start, take a few minutes to lay down some plastic tarps or old towels to protect the floor against over-spray.
-Also, if you’ve got cabinets or trim that are close to the area you’re spraying. use painter’s tape and plastic to keep it protected.
+Before starting, take a few minutes to lay down some plastic tarps or old towels to protect the floor against overspray.

-Grab a can of the texture and some crap cardboard so you can test the settings and get used to how the spray comes out.
-Make your mistakes here without risking the finish on your brand new wall.
+Grab a can of the texture and some scrap cardboard to test the settings and get used to how the spray comes out.
+Make your mistakes here without risking the finish on your brand-new wall.

-Once you’ve got the settings to your liking, start applying the texture to the wall.
+Once you’ve got the settings to your liking, apply the texture to the wall.
 Like any spray paint, the secret is to blend the texture with the existing wall, so don’t worry about overspray on the other walls.

-It’s pretty common for the spray-texture to be a bit higher than the orange-peel on your existing walls.
+It’s common for the spray texture to be higher than the orange peel on your existing walls.
 That’s easy to fix after the primer coat, so I’ll touch on it in the next section.